 Let’s look at a fictional example, of a family with 3 generations represented, at 4 different Terrains.
-The parents are at the Order-Based Terrain (Square), the two children are at the Reflection-Based Terrain (Diamond) and the Connection-Based Terrain (Circle), and the grandparents are at the Will-Based Terrain (Pyramid):
+The parents are at the Order-Based Terrain (Square), the son is at the Reflection-Based Terrain (Diamond), the daughter is at the Connection-Based Terrain (Circle), and the grandparents are at the Will-Based Terrain (Pyramid):

-Half a century ago, when more people were at Square and the Prevailing Terrain in our culture was at Square, family dinners like this were more harmonious, as the imperative to come together as a family and behave as civilized ‘normal’ people kept unusual and eccentric opinions from the dinner table.
-But in today’s Diamond world, where people are encouraged to express themselves and be true to themselves, in many families ‘anything goes’ and children speak up to their parents, and therefore such incendiary disputes can easily alight.
+Half a century ago, when more people were at Square and when the Prevailing Terrain in our culture was at Square, family dinners like this were more harmonious, as the imperative to come together as a family and behave as civilized ‘normal’ people kept unusual and eccentric opinions from the dinner table.
+But in today’s Diamond world, where people are encouraged to think for themselves and express themselves and be true to themselves, in many families ‘anything goes’ and children now speak up to their parents.
+Therefore such incendiary disputes as the one above can easily alight.

 But imagine if everybody knew about the Ten Terrains.
-Imagine if the people at that dinner table all knew, not only their own Terrain, but the Terrain of everyone else.
+Imagine if the people at that dinner table all knew not only their own Terrain, but the Terrain of everyone else.
 The dinner would have flowed very differently.
-They would have known that they each have a very different relationship to reality.
-They would have know, from the start, that they weren’t going to agree, so they wouldn’t have wasted their energy trying to convince each other.
-They would have been able to hear each other’s points of view with much more compassion and understanding.
-They would have been able to ‘agree to disagree’ without getting triggered.
+They would have known that they each have a very different perception of reality.
+They would have know, from the start, that they were never going to agree, so they wouldn’t have wasted as much energy trying to convince each other.
+Instead of thinking "My god he's so stubborn!" or "She is so stupid!" they would have been able to remind themselves "He's just at a different Terrain, that's all."
+They would have been able to ‘agree to disagree’ without getting as triggered.
 They might have even sailed through this very touchy topic and felt closer to each other at the end.

 And if that were the case, we might all be willing to have such dinners more than once a year!